Mohanmacro/doodleblue/README.md

-# doodleblue
-Sample e-commerce project - doodleblue
+# Sample e-commerce project - doodleblue

 This project is sample e-commerce application which includes the following functionalities.

 1.User signup